-- 258. HAZARDOUS MATERIALS: If hazardous materials will be stored or used on-site (including paints, thinners, compressed gases, propane, diesel, gasoline, etc.), complete an Environmental Compliance Plan (ECP) application.
-Attach a copy of the completed ECP to your building plan submittal. - 259.
+- 241. HAZARDOUS MATERIALS: If hazardous materials will be stored or used on-site (including paints, thinners, compressed gases, propane, diesel, gasoline, etc.), complete an Environmental Compliance Plan (ECP) application.
+Attach a copy of the completed ECP to your building plan submittal. - 242.
 INSTALLATION OR UPGRADE OF HAZARDOUS MATERIALS STORAGE: Complete an "Installation or Upgrade of Hazardous Materials Storage or Use Areas" check-sheet.
-All applicable items in the check-sheet should be completed and shown on the building plan submittal. - 260.
+All applicable items in the check-sheet should be completed and shown on the building plan submittal. - 243.
 ABOVEGROUND DIESEL TANKS FOR EMERGENCY AND STANDBY GENERATORS: Complete an "Aboveground Diesel Tanks for Emergency and Standby Generators" check-sheet.
 All applicable items in the check-sheet should be completed and shown on the building plan submittal.

 NOTE: The conditions of approval set forth herein include certain fees and other exactions.
-Pursuant toAs required by California Government Code Section 66020(d)(1), these conditions constitute written notice of a statement of the amount of such fees, and a description of the dedications, reservations, and exactions.
-Thethe applicant is hereby further notified that the 90-day appeal period, in which the applicant may protest these fees and other exactions, pursuant to Government Code Section 66020(a), has begun.
-If the applicant fails to file a protest within this 90-day period complying with all requirements of Government Code Section 66020, the applicant will be legally barred from later challenging such fees or exactions. as of the date of approval of this application, in which the applicant may protest any fees, dedications, reservations, or other exactions imposed by the City as part of this approval or as a condition of approval.
-The fees, dedications, reservations, or other exactions are described in the approved plans, conditions of approval, and/or the adopted City fee schedule.
+Pursuant to Government Code Section 66020(d)(1), these conditions constitute written notice of a statement of the amount of such fees, and a description of the dedications, reservations, and exactions.
+The applicant is hereby further notified that the 90-day appeal period, in which the applicant may protest these fees and other exactions, pursuant to Government Code Section 66020(a), has begun.
+If the applicant fails to file a protest within this 90-day period complying with all requirements of Government Code Section 66020, the applicant will be legally barred from later challenging such fees or exactions.